21 Dec 2019 Home Health Care Outlook

 EVV – Many States Roll on With Implementation

 States like Ohio, California, and others are moving into the more advanced phases of implementing EVV (Electronic Visit Verification) within their states.
-Ohio for instance, just began enforcement of their EVV mandate with regards to paying out claims in November of last year.
+Ohio for instance just began enforcement of their EVV mandate with regards to paying out claims in November of last year.
 California wrestled with objections based on privacy concerns to GPS and related mobile technology being used due to patient outcry.
 While the federal government eased off the gas, some states continue to put the pedal to the medal, seeing the EVV mandates as a way to curtail the longstanding issues with fraud as well as ensuring proof of both the quality and the frequency of patient care.
 In many cases, these pioneering states are being watched in the hopes that their triumphs and mistakes will serve as lessons and a road map to other state implementations.

 More Money from More Places

 In previous years, when a company served the home health market, that company stuck to a smaller pantheon of services focused on a segment of the population of patients.
 These companies often provided Medicare-certified, skilled home health services within the patient homes that they served.
-As new revenue streams are being opened up by diversification of workflow with these same agencies expanding into non-skilled homecare, hospice, private duty, and continuing care, agencies are seeking to survive and grow in an industry where regulation and competition create uncertainty to the bottom line.
+As new revenue streams are being opened up by diversification of workflow with these same agencies expanding into non-skilled home care, hospice, private duty, and continuing care, agencies are seeking to survive and grow in an industry where regulation and competition create uncertainty to the bottom line.
 Diversification of services offers agencies a chance to grow on their own terms, and improve their chances of surviving the changing landscape of home health care.
 Even large national and regional providers such as Amedisys are now moving into personal care, hospice, and other areas in an effort to lead the trend.

 Additionally, as home health care agencies become more intimately intertwined with Medicare Advantage (MA), partnerships between these businesses and the plans will become more normalized.
 As the numbers are tallied on the homecare agency’s proclivity to keep patients at home, (which by the numbers is the lowest cost setting), there will be benchmarks established by the powers that be to ensure that goal remains paramount.
-As more health providers and government agencies come to understand that home health can generate and inspire greater financial savings, the expectation of industry frontrunners is that larger programs which heighten access to care will emerge.
+As more health providers and government agencies come to understand that home health can generate and inspire greater financial savings, the expectation of industry frontrunners is that larger programs that heighten access to care will emerge.

 Partnerships and Business Alliances Thrive